 What is the Spiritual and Emotional Influence?
 Balsam fir oil will ground the body and empower the mind.
 It will bring emotional balance to the mind and body by aligning the sacral and heart chakras.
 It is good for those who get out of balance emotionally very easily.

 By the way, any of the oils that are from trees (Western Red Cedar, Palo Santo, Cedarwood, Frankincense, etc) will provide stabilization, grounding and security to our being.

 What Chakra is Affected?
 The heart and sacral chakras.

 What is the Corresponding Chakra Color?
 Orange and green.

 Use diluted - 50:50 dilution (one part essential oil: one part of vegetable oil).
 Then,

 As I mentioned during the introduction I use many professionally made blends that contain Balsam Fir.
-Transformation and Believe are very good for emotional issues for animals (and people!).
-It is also in an ointment that I use around the barn often called Animal Scents Ointment.
+Transformation and Believe are very good for emotional release for animals (and people!).
+It is also in an the only ointment that I will use at the barn often called Animal Scents Ointment.

 Note about Animal Use: Certain oils can be very toxic to cats.
 Citrus and pine products and oils in particular.
 Please consult your vet if you are not sure about applying any essential oil to your pet.

 I only recommend using Young Living Oils on animals at this time.